Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter: Defect dynamics on a disk

-We investigate a 2D polar active fluid confined to a disk using generalized hydrodynamics of active polar fluids~\cite{Kruse:2004il, Kruse:2005fy}.
+We investigate an incompressible 2D polar active fluid confined to a disk using generalized hydrodynamics~\cite{Kruse:2004il, Kruse:2005fy, Fuerthauer_2012}.
 The polar field is described by the vector $\mathbf{p}$, which is associated with the free energy $F=\int f\,dA$, where

-The first two terms describe how the free energy depends on local gradients of $\mathbf{p}$, with the elastic coefficients, $K_S$ and $K_B$, associated with splay and bend distortions, respectively.
+The first two terms describe how the free energy depends on splay and bend distortions of $\mathbf{p}$ with respective elastic coefficients $K_S$ and $K_B$.
 The parameter $\chi$ controls the magnitude of a soft constraint for $|\mathbf{p}|^2 = 1$.
+We will refer to $|\mathbf{p}|$ as the polar order parameter.

 The dynamics of $\mathbf{p}$ are governed by